skantus/React-Native-Reduxify-Navigator/README.md

 # React Native Reduxify Navigator

-React Native project using redux react navigation (2) with Reduxify
+React Native project using redux on react navigation 2 with Reduxify